Les Collines Vineyard, Walla Walla AVA

 Varieties vinified by Burnt Bridge Cellars: Mourvèdre, Grenache, Syrah.

 Stone Tree Vineyard

 In the heart of the Wahluke Slope at the highest elevation on the Saddle Mountains sits Stone Tree Vineyard.
 At about 1000 feet of elevation and named after the frequently found petrified wood from a Sequoia forest that existed 5-20 million years ago, the 257-acre vineyard is co-owned and managed by Tedd Wildman.
 As one of the top vineyards in the state, the fruit is much coveted by many well-known wineries.
 Prior to purchasing and planting 15 different varieties on this parcel of land in 2000, Tedd was a vineyard consultant for 15 years for in the state of Washington.
 Thoughout that time, he kept his eye on the Wahluke slope as the best place for wine grapes.
-As a premier viticulturist, he knew the low rainful and higher elevation would help protect vines from early and late frosts allowing a long growing season for many of the Bordeaux and Rhone varietals we love. stonetreevineyard.com/
+With low rainfall and higher elevation, the vines are protected from early and late frosts allowing a long growing season for many of the Bordeaux and Rhone varietals we love.

 Varieties vinified by Burnt Bridge Cellars: Tempranillo

 Coyote Canyon Vineyards